Cybercrimes are rising with hackers and scammers chomping at the bit for a shot at your system. There’s one tool that should be on all computers.

 1. Keep everything up to date

-Security threats are continually evolving, which is why you need to keep your browser updated.
+Security threats are continually evolving, so you need to keep your browser updated.
 Updates help protect you from the latest spreading viruses and attacks.
-Tap or click here to find out if you are using the latest version of your browser.
+Tap or click here to find out if you are using the newest version of your browser.

 Even more important, update your operating system regularly.
 Windows releases frequent (though sometimes buggy) updates, and missing any can mean severe consequences for your security.
 The same goes for Macs.

 Most Windows PCs download and install updates automatically by default.
 If you haven’t changed your automatic update settings, you might not need to change a thing.
 If you’ve turned automatic updates off, you can update manually.

 Apple’s macOS receives its updates through the Mac App Store.
 Open the App Store app, click Updates.
 Tap Update to download and install.